P-3 Visa Service

 Either the sponsoring organization or the U.S. employer must file the P-3 visa application.
 P-3 applicants may be asked to provide the following:

-• Articles and reviews in respected newspapers, journals, and magazines that prove that the event will be culturally unique.
+• Articles and reviews in respected newspapers, journals, and magazines that prove the event will be culturally unique

-• A copy of the contract between the petitioner and the beneficiary or the summary of the terms of an oral agreement between the petitioner and the beneficiary (USCIS).
+• A copy of the contract between the petitioner and the beneficiary or a summary of the terms of an oral agreement

-• Affidavits, testimonials, or letters from recognized experts attesting to the authenticity of your or your group’s skills in performing, presenting, coaching, or teaching the unique and traditional art forms and giving the credentials of the expert including the basis of his or her knowledge of your or your group’s skills; OR documentation that you or your group’s performance is culturally unique as evidenced by reviews in newspapers, journals or other published materials (USCIS).
+• Affidavits, testimonials, or letters from recognized experts attesting to your or your group’s skills in performing, presenting, coaching, or teaching the unique and traditional art forms, including the expert’s credentials

-Note: If the performance happens in different areas, an outline must be presented including dates and locations of the events.
+• If the performance happens in different areas, an outline of dates and locations must be presented

 Family Status